-Do not use if the unit has been dropped or the enclosure has been damaged.
-Contact InstruTech for return authorization and instructions for returning the product to InstruTech for evaluation.
+Do not use if the unit has been dropped.
+Contact InstruTech for further instructions regarding evaluation of the damaged sensor.

 2.3 Electrical Conditions

 WARNING!
 When high voltage is present in any vacuum system, a life threatening electrical shock hazard may exist unless all exposed electrical conductors are maintained at earth ground potential.
 This applies to all products that come in contact with the gas contained in vacuum chambers.
 An electrical discharge within a gaseous environment may couple dangerous high voltage directly to any ungrounded conductor of electricity.
 A person could be seriously injured or killed by coming in contact with an exposed, ungrounded electrical conductor at high voltage potential.
 This condition applies to all products that may come in contact with the gas inside the vacuum chamber (vacuum/pressure containment vessel).